-NO(2022) 0.1667 EFTS OC 20 points Metaphysical issues arising from the philosophy of time, including McTaggart's argument for the unreality of time, the irreducibility of tensed belief, the asymmetry of emotional responses to past and future events, change and identity.
+NO 0.1667 EFTS OC 20 points Metaphysical issues arising from the philosophy of time, including McTaggart's argument for the unreality of time, the irreducibility of tensed belief, the asymmetry of emotional

 Personal identity, four-dimensionalism and presentism.

 Note: May not be credited together with PHIL 459 passed before 2002.